mj8295/Data_Projects/docs/CrossShopping.md

 ```
 ### Part 3: Create Federated and Local Tables
 Each table will be built twice here, once as a federated table and once as a local table.
 The reason this is a step that needs to be taken is because the federated table interacts with the server directly resulting in a load being placed on the hardware resources each time that table is used.
 To get around this poblem, the tables will also be built locally.

+The tables that are created here are stored in the federated database "mobilevisits" referenced in the OPTIONS argument in Part 1.
+The below code will define these tables so they can be used later to build different tables and views.
 #### Part 3.1: Create Chains Federated Table
 ```sql
 DROP TABLE IF EXISTS chains_fed;